MatthewJohn/matoconv/README.md

 # Matoconv

+API to convert HTML to PDF/DOCX files.

-Re-implementation of unoconv-server, to avoid unoconv conversion errors (pyuno-bridge etc.)
+Re-implementation of unoconv-server, to avoid unoconv conversion errors (pyuno-bridge etc.).

 ## Example